Hot Tub Filter Cleaning: How Often and How to Do It Right

 Acid wash: only when you see scale

 Acid washing is for mineral deposits, the white, crusty buildup that forms when calcium hardness or pH drifts high.
-It is not a routine maintenance step.
-If your filter cleans up fine with the monthly soak, you do not need to acid wash.
+It’s not a routine maintenance step.
+If your filter cleans up fine with the monthly soak, you don’t need to acid wash.

 Signs you need an acid wash:

-• White or gray crusty deposits that do not rinse off
+- White or gray crusty deposits that don’t rinse off

-• Rough texture on the pleats that was not there before
+- Rough texture on the pleats that wasn’t there before

 How to do it safely:

-Safety during acid wash: rubber gloves, eye protection, outdoor location, and good ventilation are not optional.
+Safety during acid wash: rubber gloves, eye protection, outdoor location, and good ventilation aren’t optional.
 Keep baking soda nearby to neutralize spills.
 Per SwimUniversity data, never acid wash without degreasing first, the acid locks oils permanently into the filter media if organics are still present.

 Special case: EcoPur and proprietary media filters